0xKourama/Elbanna-NP-Notes/personal/braindump.md

 2. a body with a multitude of systems for maintaining life
 	1. respiratory (energy)
 	2. digestive (energy)
-	3. nervous (control)
+	3. nervous (control and sensing and processing)
 	4. muscular and skeletal (motion and holding body together)
-	5. reproductive
+	5. reproductive (life continuity --> indirect survival)
-	6. execretory
+	6. execretory (waste mangement)
+	7. cardiovascular (circulation --> interacts with all systems)
+	8. endocrine system (influences body function using hormones)
+	9. Immune system (security)
+	10.
 3. senses for interacting with the environment on many channels
 	1. visual
 	2. auditory